GitLab Runner Helm Chart

 note

-If your secret management solution doesn’t allow you to set empty string for runner-registration-token, you can set it to any string - it will be ignored when runner-token is present.
+If your secret management solution doesn’t allow you to set empty string for runner-registration-token, you can set it to any string.
+When runner-token is present, the string is ignored.

 Switching to the Ubuntu-based gitlab-runner Docker image

 By default the GitLab Runner Helm Chart uses the Alpine version of the gitlab/gitlab-runner image, which uses musl libc.
-In some cases, you may want to switch to the Ubuntu-based image, which uses glibc.
+In some cases, consider switching to the Ubuntu-based image, which uses glibc.

 To do so, update your values.yaml file with the following values: